vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-The above code *can* work, but has many problems.
+Tihs will do for now.
+Our code above *can* work, but has many problems.

 # Consequences of incorrect overrides
 .NET Core is smart but if you implement `Object.Equals` or `Object.GetHashCode` incorrectly, .NET Core won't function as expected.
-The developers give you the power to provide your own implementation details, but with great power comes great responsibility.
+The .NET developers have given you the power to provide your own implementation, but with great power comes great responsibility.

-For example, lets check out the `HashSet<T>.Contains` implementation:
+For instance, lets check out the `HashSet<T>.Contains` .NET implementation:
 ```c#
 public bool Contains(T item)
 {
   ...
   if (buckets != null)
   {
       ...